betterscientificsoftware/bssw.io/Documentation/ContentStyleGuide/CommonLayout.md

 #### Deck Attributes
 From the perspective of deck attributes, the deck will *always* contain the (1) title of the article, (2) author/contributor/organizer names, (3) publication date, (4) BSSw.io categories and (5) BSSw.io topics that the article falls under.
 These deck attributes that are independent of content type are called *mandatory deck attributes*.
 Sometimes, the *styling rules section* for different content types may have some additional guidelines for these *mandatory deck attributes* as well.

-*Special deck attributes* are specific to content-type and are called *special deck attributes*.
-For such *special deck attributes*, please read the *styling rules section* (present in this guide) for that particular content type.
+*Special deck attributes* are specific to content-type and can be found in the *styling rules section* (present in this guide) for each content type.

 ##### Deck Title
 A Deck title should be simple and straighforward.
 Please read *styling rules* for individual types of content in this guide to see if there are any specific guidelines for each content type.